 Michele Shelper, 430 Shepler Drive, Pittsburgh PA 15235; (412) 371-8021, Email: firstname.lastname@example.org

 Every individual certified as a Volunteer Handler with Therapy Dogs United is required to undergo a Pennsylvania Child Abuse Background check.

 Depending on where you visit, you may be required to undergo a Criminal Background Check.

 To be considered as an active volunteer and member in good standing with Therapy Dogs United, every therapy dog team is required to make no less than six scheduled visits created and endorsed by our organization.
 You will be required to complete and return a monthly log documenting every therapy dog visit you participate in.
 Therapy Dogs United does not allow membership with multiple therapy dog organizations.

 Every therapy dog candidate will pay nonrefundable fees on your scheduled test date.
 If your dog does not pass the Canine Good Citizen test, you will be required to pay for that fee only ($15) and we will halt further testing, but gladly reschedule your dog for a CGC retest.
 There is no limit to the number of times your dog can test for the Canine Good Citizen test.
 If your dog passes the CGC test, but fails the Therapy Dog Evaluation, you will be required to pay that fee ($50) but, again, we will gladly reschedule your dog for a TD Evaluation retest.
 You will only pay for your embroidered therapy dog vest once your dog successfully passes both required evaluations.
 Your vest and ID badge will be issued once you return your completed paperwork to our office.

-$15 - Canine Good Citizen Test (made payable to Hannah Ernst)
+$20 - Canine Good Citizen Test (made payable to your CGC approved evaluator)

 $50 - Therapy Dog Evaluation (made payable to Therapy Dogs United)